Skyrmion-vortex pairing and vortex-drag induced Skyrmion Hall effect: Revisiting the representation of spin system

 The 2d spinor $z$ can be chosen as

-Let us now see how various terms in the action of an ferromagnetic system changes in this new representation.
+Let us now see how various terms in the action of a ferromagnetic system change in this new representation.
 We first write down the general action for the unit spin field for such systems

-Here the first term is the geometric phase that a dynamical spin gains while tracing a path in spin space.
+Here, the first term corresponds to the Berry phase associated with the time evolution of the spin, arising from the solid angle traced by the spin configuration on the Bloch sphere.
 This term arises in the following way

-One can recognize that the first term in the second line of Eq~\eqref{spin_Berry} to be the berry connection $\vec{\mathcal{A}}=i \bra{\hat{n}}\grad_{\hat{n}}\ket{\hat{n}} $.
+One can recognize that the first term in the second line of Eq~\eqref{spin_Berry} is the Berry connection $\vec{\mathcal{A}}=i \bra{\hat{n}}\grad_{\hat{n}}\ket{\hat{n}} $.
 Presence of this geometric phase in a dynamical spin action can be rigorously derived using spin coherent states~\cite{Han:2017fyd}.
-It can be readily verified that in the new $\mathbb{C}P^1$ representation this geometric phase term takes the following form
+It can be readily verified that in the new $\mathbb{C}\text{P}^1$ representation, this geometric phase term takes the following form

-where in the second line we have obtained the expression using spin coherent states for $\ket{\hat{n}}$~\cite{Han:2017fyd}.
+where the expression in the third step is obtained using spin coherent states for $\ket{\hat{n}}$~\cite{Han:2017fyd}.
 Now we take a look at the second term of Eq~\eqref{spin_action_FM}.
 This term is called a non-linear sigma term which captures the fluctuation of the spin field $\hat{n}$.
-The constant $\rho_M$ is the spin stiffness which determine the energy cost for spin variation.
-In the new $\mathbb{C}P^1$ representation this term will have the following form
+The constant $\rho_M$ is the spin stiffness, which determines the energy cost associated with spatial variations of the spin configuration.
+In the new $\mathbb{C}\text{P}^1$ representation this term will have the following form